Urech6/CCNA/README.md

-CCNA related materials, everything from mindmaps, to automation protocols
+CCNA related materials, everything from mindmaps, to automation protocols.
+Feel free to fork